kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Here's the rest of my communication on [WhatsApp with Roberto](../../content/whatsapps/WhatsApp%20Chat%20with%20Robert%20Rodriguez.zip) over the next months.
 - He clearly doesn't want anything to do with me.
-- One wonders what he found out and whether his Telegram pic suggests he knew *exactly* what was happening to me.
+- One wonders what he found out, or if he knew everything already.
+- His Telegram pic suggests he knew *exactly* what was happening to me and finds mass sedating-and-raping of women and children rather amusing.
+- Are all men like Roberto?
+- It seems so from where I'm sitting.

 ![Roberto R 1](../../content/images/roberto-rodriguez/roberto-rodriguez-1.jpg)